Pixboost/website-hugo-theme/site/content/blog/ai-images-for-ecommerce/index.md

 Let's look at the examples:

-The API is still in beta status, so...
+The API is still in beta status, and that's a first AI usecase we implemented.
+We'd love to hear your feedback and thoughts, so we can keep building the best product in the world.

+## How Much

 ## How to prompt